toverainc/willow-autocorrect/README.md

 ### Learning Flow (Autolearn)

-Initially all WAC does is replace "Sorry, I didn't understand that" with "Sorry, I don't know that command".
+Initially all WAC does is replace "Sorry, I didn't understand that" with "Sorry, I can't find that command".

 This lets you know you're using it.